MicrosoftDocs/appcenter-docs/docs/sdk/analytics/android.md

 [!include[](../android-see-async.md)]

 > [!NOTE]
-> This method must only be used after `Auth` has been started.
+> This method must only be used after `Analytics` has been started.

 ## Check if App Center Analytics is enabled